ArduPilot/MethodicConfigurator/BLOG.md

 ## 2.11 General configuration

-The next configuration steps are exclusively done by editing intermediate parameter configuration files and in Mission Planner while connected to the vehicle [selecting *Compare Params*, reviewing the changes and pressing *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+The next configuration steps are exclusively done by editing intermediate parameter configuration files and in Mission Planner while connected to the vehicle [selecting *Compare Params*, reviewing the changes and pressing *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 In our case, a 3'' small drone, the props are expected to rotate at speeds higher than 400Hz and we have an STM32 H7 family processor.
 So the scheduler loop rate should be increased to 800Hz.
 For the inflight MagFit step, we must activate [Lua scripting](https://ardupilot.org/copter/docs/common-lua-scripts.html).

-Download the [12_general_configuration.param parameter file](diatone_taycan_mxc/params/12_general_configuration.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [12_general_configuration.param parameter file](diatone_taycan_mxc/params/12_general_configuration.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.12 ArduPilot Hardware Report